vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part2.md

 * Select domain, private, and public
 * name it : A block mysql 3101
 * Click on finish
+* Do the same thing for port 2101
+   * Label it : A block ssh 2101

 Setup port forwarding port 3101 to 3306 in db1.